 Now, my qualifiers.
 First, I love floating and I would never belittle the activity.
 Many of my favorite runs are on step-it-down rivers that I do regularly.
 I wrote a whole guidebook about floating in the Ozarks.
 And I am all for safety in paddling—I think many of my boating buddies would agree, I am normally pretty cautious about stepping up to hard runs.

 But, at the same time, as committed paddlers we often benefit from seeking a balance between easier and harder runs.
 If we never do harder runs, but we’re capable, we’re missing out on some amazing opportunities.
 If we psych ourselves out, or let those milling around the put-in convince us we shouldn’t be there, we will soon slip in our abilities.
 If we don’t challenge ourselves, push ourselves, grow our skills—especially during drier years in a place like California—then when flows kick back in during a highwater year, we won’t be ready, physically or mentally for the season to come.
 Eventually, no one will be paddling some of our finest runs, and that’s a shame.
 Sometimes, we need to shake off the jitters and give things a chance.
-Wear your drysuit on the South Fork at highwater.
+Wear a wetsuit or drysuit on the South Fork at highwater.
 If you swim, keep your chin high and swim to shore.
 Get back in your boat and try again.
 Practice your roll in Folsom Lake—it’s piss warm down there.
-Rinse, rinse, and repeat until you’re comfortable at one level before stepping up to something harder.
+Rinse, rinse, and repeat until a) you have an ear infection, or b) you feel comfortable enough to step up to something harder.
 Yes, there are hazards in paddling—at every water level—and we can mitigate those hazards through improving our skills and frequent practice.

 Over beers at take-out, I pulled Greg aside to share what I’d kept to myself all day.